> Joseph Taylor > Songs > Sprig o’ Thyme

 Jean Hopkins is twenty-seven and a native of East Grinstead, Sussex.
 Her family belongs to West Firle in the South Downs and her grandfather and his brothers were well-known singers.
 Jean’s family call this song You Lads and You Lasses, but the title used here is that generally applied by academic students of the tradition to this close relative of the well-known Seeds of Love.
 These two versions of the song occur with equal frequency (Jean’s grandfather had both) but the Sprig of Thyme variant is probably the older of the two and both are likely to have originated in the very remote past.

 Isla Cameron sang Let No Man Steal Your Thyme on her and Ewan MacColl’s 1958 Riverside album English and Scottish Love Songs and on their 1960 Topic album Still I Love Him.
 This recording was also included in 1964 on the Topic sampler Folk Songs: Topic Sampler No 1.
-A second recording on her 1962 Transatlantic album Songs of Love, Lust and Loose Living was reissued in 2006 on the British and Irish folk anthology, Anthems in Eden.
+A second recording on her 1962 Transatlantic album Songs of Love, Lust and Loose Living was reissued in 2006 on the Castle anthologies Anthems in Eden and Scarborough Fair.
 A.L.
 Lloyd noted on the 1960 album:

 One of the most famous of all English love-songs, and a celebrated piece of erotic symbology.
 Out of this song grew another, still more famous, called The Seeds of Lave, which was the first folk song Cecil Sharp ever noted (from the vicarage gardener of Hambridge, Somerset).
 Also known as The Sprig of Thyme, it has wandered across to Ireland, and it is an unpublished Irish version that Miss Cameron sings here, learned from a recording in the B.B.C.’s Recorded Programmes Library.

-William Bartle of Wrestlingforth, Bedfordshire sang this song as Come All You Garners Gay on 19 August 1960; he was recorded by Fred Hamer.
-This track was included in 1989 on the EDFSS cassette of Hamer’s field recordings, The Leaves of Life, and in 1998 on the EFDSS CD A Century of Song.
+William Bartle of Wrestlingforth, Bedfordshire, sang Come All You Garners Gay on 19 August 1960 to Fred Hamer.
+This recording in 1989 on the EDFSS cassette of Hamer’s field recordings, The Leaves of Life, and in 1998 on the EFDSS CD A Century of Song.

 A 19 years young Anne Briggs sang Let No Man Steal Your Thyme at the Edinburgh Festival in 1963 where it was recorded by Bill Leader for the album Edinburgh Folk Festival Vol. 2.
 This track was later included on her 1999 Topic compilation A Collection.